 The DOL has issued guidance on specific settings as well.
-A 1988 DOL letter regarding in-house clerks (https://www.dol.gov/sites/dolgov/files/WHD/opinion-letters/legacy/ol_1988-01-28_a.pdf) describes a law clerk intern for a corporate counsel's office that the DOL found acceptable.
-Similarly, this 2013 DOL Letter regarding Student Pro Bono at Law Firms, which was requested by the ABA, describes circumstances in which students working on pro bono matters for law firms would not be considered employees (who must therefore be paid).
+This DOL Letter re In-House Clerks (1988) describes a law clerk intern for a corporate counsel's office that the DOL found acceptable.
+Similarly, this DOL Letter re Student Pro Bono at Law Firms, which was requested by the ABA, describes circumstances in which students working on pro bono matters for law firms would not be considered employees (who must therefore be paid).
 Both were issued under the DOL's previous, stricter guidance.

-The DOL's recent updates respond to a series of federal circuit court decisions (in various settings outside law) finding the six-factor test to be an overly strict interpretation of the underlying Supreme Court decision (Walling v.
-Portland Terminal (1947)) and rejecting deference to the DOL test in favor of a more flexible "primary beneficiary" test or some version thereof.
+The DOL's recent updates respond to a series of federal circuit court decisions (in a variety of settings outside law) finding the six-factor test to be an overly strict interpretation of the underlying Supreme Court decision (Walling v.
+Portland Terminal (1947)), and rejecting deference to the DOL test in favor of a more flexible "primary beneficiary" test or some version thereof.
 This started with Solis v.
 Laurelbrook Sanitarium in the 6th Circuit (642 F.3d 518 (2011)).
-In the 11th Circuit, the court explicitly rejected the DOL test in the Schumann case (803 F.3d 1199 (2015)), and many may have heard of the Fox Searchlight case (811 F.3d 528 (2016)), in which the 2nd Circuit reversed the district court's decision in favor of plaintiffs, based on the same principle.
+In the 11th Circuit, the court explicitly rejected the DOL test in the Schumann case (803 F.3d 1199 (2015), and many may have heard of the Fox Searchlight case (811 F.3d 528 (2016)), in which the 2nd Circuit reversed the district court's decision in favor of plaintiffs, based on the same principle.